omarabid/Self-Hosted-WordPress-Plugin-repository/README.md

 	add_action('init', 'snb_activate_au');
 ```

+The `license_user` and `license_key` fields are optional.
+You can use these to implement an auto-update functionility for specified customers only.
+It's left to the developer to implement this if needed.

+Note that it's possible to store certain settings as a Wordpress option like the `plugin_remote_path` version.
+For more information see: https://codex.wordpress.org/Options_API.
+If you do so, you can use `get_option()` to get fields like `plugin_remote_path`, `license_user`, `license_key`.

 3) Create your server back-end to handle the update requests.
 When Wordpress loads your plugin, it will check the given remote path to see if an update is availabe through the returned transient.
 For a basic implementation see below.
 Note however this example does not provide any protection or security, it serves as a demonstration purpose only.